Amarsham: Plot

 Sheela is the daughter of Jose Prakash, a police officer.
-Once Sheela is traveling in a bus when someone steals Sheela's money from her bag.According to Sheela's complaint, the police arrest Nazir on the suspicion that Nazir, who was standing nearby, stole the money.Later the innocence is proved.Then Nazir and Sheela fall in love but their marriage is hindered.
+Sheela is traveling in a bus when someone steals money from her bag.
+Upon Sheela's complaint, the police arrest Nazir on suspicion as he was standing nearby.
+Later his innocence is proved.
+Then Nazir and Sheela fall in love but their marriage is hindered.
 Sheela has to marry someone else.
 Ravikumar was the lover of Nazir's sister Vidhubala.
-Ravikumar impregnates Vidhubala.
-But Ravikumar ditches Vidhubala and marries someone else.
+Ravikumar impregnates Vidhubala but later ditches her and marries someone else.
 A cheated widow kills herself.
 Nazir kills Ravikumar who is vengeful.
 Later it is revealed that Ravikumar was married to Sheela and killed Sheela's husband.
 The court sentences Nazir to life imprisonment.
-The movie starts with Sheila picking up the middle-aged Nazir in the car, who is leaving prison after serving his sentence.
-The film shows their memories as flashbacks while traveling in a car.
+The movie starts with Sheila picking up the middle-aged Nazir in a car, who is leaving prison after serving his sentence.
+The film shows their memories as flashbacks as they travel in the car.